 The supervisors will be Dr Karen Windle (Integrated Care Academy), Dr Karen Chumbley (Clinical Lead for End of Life care for the North East Essex Health and Wellbeing Alliance), and Professor Helen Langton (Vice-Chancellor of the University of Suffolk).

 The candidate will explore, assess and measure if an end-of-life population health management approach has an impact on people’s care outcomes and perceived experiences.
 Working alongside St Helena Hospice and the North East Essex End of Life Care Programme Board, the candidate will deliver a multimethod and translational research programme.
-A mixed methods design across four workstreams will be designed within the overarching framework of realist evaluation.
-The programme will first develop a logic model, underpinned through policy and documentary analysis, a rapid evidence review and in-depth qualitative interviews with stakeholders.
-Applying the logic model through the research, the use of health data by strategic and policy staff, commissioners and clinicians will be understood through in-depth qualitative interviews and mapped through a process mapping exercise.
-Patient’s engagement will be understood through qualitative face-to-face interviews, while the differences in care and impact of health determinants will be explored through secondary analysis of a large patient level database.
+Applying a mixed methods design you are likely to explore: the use of health data by strategic and policy staff; the views of commissioners and clinicians in using data to plan services; and, why patients, unpaid carers and the wider family may engage/ not engage with planning end-of-life support and care.
+You will also be encouraged to measure the overarching differences in received care, looking at the impact of health determinants (e.g., deprivation) through secondary analysis of a large patient-level database.

 Aspects of the project are open to change as the candidate moves through the PhD process, planning and conducting research.
 In particular, there is scope to apply the methods to a number of applied problems during the later parts of the PhD.